geoscript/geoscript-js/doc/api/raster.rst

     `Object` with min and max arrays with min and max values for each band Get the minimum and maximum values for each band.

+.. attribute:: Raster.blockSize

+    `Array` with width and height of a pixel
+    Get the block size

+.. attribute:: Raster.pixelSize

+    `Array` with width and height of a pixel
+    Get the pixel size

 Methods
 -------